 Group Marketing or local content managers manage content and format.

-If you use the University logo, you will then need to follow the University’s brand and style guides.
+If you use the University logo, you need to follow the University’s brand and style guides.

 All content is considered on a case-by-case basis, however, some examples of appropriate content are:

 - Messages and events listings for official student groups, clubs, and societies